 In this guide, we’ll talk about the most effective, tried-and-true solutions and nifty tips and tricks for hanging wreaths.
-We’ll go over-the-door hooks, hangers, double-side tape, magnets, and even suction cups.
+We’ll go over-the-door hooks, hangers, double-sided tape, magnets, and even suction cups.
 We’ll also discuss the best fabrics for hanging a holiday wreath and learn how to protect the door from scratches.

 |Time Needed||Less than 30 minutes|

 Before you do any hanging, there are three things to keep in mind.
 These include the weight of the wreath, the fabric/cloth you’ll use for hanging it, and, of course, the door type.
 Good news: these decorations are rather lightweight (five- or six-pounds tops).
 And the best way to check their weight is to use a digital scale.
 You could, of course, try to find this info on the Internet or ask the seller, but a scale will be much quicker.

 Next, make sure you’re hanging the wreath with the right ribbon, string, fishing line, or sash.
 Otherwise, it will fall off the door when it gets windy.
 Now, some wreaths come with hoops; others have metallic frames.
 Tie your string tightly or hook it around the frame.
 Finally, check the door surface before purchasing any tools or materials.
 Say, suction cups only stick to glass, while certain adhesive tapes can’t glue to metallic doors.